 Foraging Central Grasslands is now available!
 Order signed copies from the “shop” button, and leave a note if you want them personalized.
 Signed copies of Foraging the Ozarks are also in stock.
 Or order on Amazon here.

 Seasonal Foraging Walks with Springfield Area Herb Society.
-Dates: Fall – October 6th.
+Dates: January 19, April 20, July 20, October 26.
 The walks are at 2 pm at Busiek State Forest, about 22 mi. south of Springfield off 65 hwy.
 For membership info: call Joan Bass at (417) 725-5134.

 June 28-July 4 and July 6-9 2023: The Ozarks: Faces and Facets of a Region at the The Smithsonian Folklife Festival on the National Mall in Washington D.C.
 I got to join a slew of other talented and knowledgeable folks from the Ozarks to present various cultural foodways programs at this legendary event.
 Presenters include fellow forager Rachel West, renowned herbalists Tina Marie Cox and Sasha Daucus from the Ozark Folk Center, Maryland’s Susan Belsinger (also does programs at OFC), and my friend, bandmate, and national treasure Marideth Sisco was there storytelling and singing.
 MSU has a bit about the concert series here.